Scott L. Vernick

-Scott is a member of the firm’s Executive Committee and is the immediate past Office Managing Partner of the Philadelphia office, the largest of the firm’s 17 offices.
+Scott is a member of the firm’s Executive Committee and is a former Office Managing Partner of the Philadelphia office, the largest of the firm’s 21 offices.

 Beyond Fox RothschildA recognized authority on privacy and data security, Scott is routinely quoted on these issues in outlets ranging from Forbes and Crain’s New York Business to Law360 and The National Law Journal.
 Scott’s commentary has also been featured in The Huffington Post and he has appeared on The O’Reilly Factor, Studio B with Shepard Smith and local ABC affiliates.

 Sensitive data.
 Gone.
 Stolen by faceless thieves who breached the company’s seemingly secure network.
 But combatting potential catastrophe and navigating proper response protocol has never been easier, thanks to a new iPhone app launched by Fox.
 Scott was instrumental in the creation of the app, which promises a guide to swift damage control at the fingertips.

 The app is currently available for free in the iTunes Store.
 To download it, click here.

 - Named as one of the leading litigation attorneys in Pennsylvania, Chambers USA (2007 through 2015)

 - Selected to the 2009 BTI Client Services All-Star Team for Law Firms (2009)

 - Martindale-Hubbell "AV" rated

 - Included in a list of "Super Lawyers" by Philadelphia Magazine and Law & Politics Magazine (2005 through 2014)

 - Included in “Super Lawyers Business Edition” in the area of Business Litigation (2013)